GozaRuu/checkinapp/README.md

 `mongod --dbpath=projects/mongodbserver`
 Make sure to keep this server running

-Back to the first commandline-instance run:
+Back to the first command-line instance run:
 `npm start` to start the NodeJs server
 By default, the server will be running at: `localhost:3000`